-- This requirement is achieved by the combination of the TOE security mechanisms 1) to 5) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security mechanisms protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.
+- This requirement is achieved by the combination of the TOE security mechanisms TOE features 1) to 5) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory - 2) Dynamic Data encryption for bus

-- 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous.
+- Memory encryption: This security mechanism protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous